Introduction

 Firm and Stable Mounting

-Pre-drill holes: If your cabinet lacks pre-drilled holes, meticulously drill through the back or side mounting rails.
-Ensure that these holes align with the wall studs or framing for optimal support.
+Pre-drill holes: If your cabinet doesn’t have pre-drilled holes, carefully drill through the back or side mounting rails.
+Make sure these holes line up with the wall studs or framing for the best support.

-Attach with screws: Fasten the cabinet by driving screws through the mounting holes into the studs or framing.
-It’s advisable to use screws that are suited for both the wall material and the cabinet’s weight for secure attachment.
+Attach with screws: Secure the cabinet by driving screws through the mounting holes into the studs or framing.
+Choose screws that match the wall material and can handle the cabinet’s weight for a strong hold.

-Follow manufacturer guidelines: Always refer to the installation instructions that accompany your medicine cabinet for specific recommendations regarding screw type and size.
+Follow manufacturer guidelines: Always check the installation instructions that come with your medicine cabinet for specific advice on screw type and size.

 Double Check Stability and Alignment